mbrandonw/mbrandonw.github.io/_drafts/lenses.md

 }
 ```

 For any `lens: Lens<Whole, Part>`, `lens.isEqual(to:)` is a curried function that allows you to bind one value to obtain a function `(Whole) -> Bool`.
-Such functions are called predicates, and precisely the things you can feed into the `filter` method on arrays:
+Such functions are called predicates, and are precisely the things you can feed into the `filter` method on arrays:

 ```swift
 let users: [User] = [...]